Lapland-UAS-Tequ/tequ-jetson-nodered-tensorflow/README.md

 https://github.com/juhaautioniemi/tequ-api-client/

-Copy and import 'example-ai-detect-sm.json' to your Node-RED.
+Copy, import and deploy 'example-ai-detect-sm.json' to your Node-RED.

-You should see something like this in Node-RED log after flow is deployed, if everything regarding to Tensorflow went well:
+**For unknown reason loading the model takes 1-3 minutes**

 ### 10. Use Tensorflow in Node-RED